bjerkio/google-cloud-logger-slack/README.md

 production loads, we'll add tutorials to make it easier to configure this**

 You'll need to configure a [sink] in order to make this work.
-The basic design of library, is that you'll create a [search query] which you add to a [sink] to forward log entries to `gcl-slack`.
+The basic design of this library, is that you'll create a [search query] which you add to a [sink] to forward log entries to `gcl-slack`.

 [sink]: https://cloud.google.com/logging/docs/export/configure_export_v2